DataDog/documentation/content/en/developers/integrations/agent_integration.md

 If you are editing or adding new README content, manifest information, or assets such as dashboards and recommended monitors, a version bump is optional.

-With or without a version bump, updates to assets such as dashboards and recommended monitors immediately become available to customers after the corresponding pull requests are merged and they are published.
+With or without a version bump, updates to assets such as dashboards and recommended monitors automatically become available to customers after the corresponding pull requests are merged and they are published.
 Updates to `README.md`, `manifest.json`, or any other non-code files also immediately become visible to customers after publishing.

 ### Bumping an integration version
 In addition to any code changes, the following is required when bumping an integration version: